mhucka/omnioutliner-hacks/README.md

 ♬ Contributing &mdash; info for developers
 ------------------------------------------

-A lot remains to be done on CASICS in many areas.
-We would be happy to receive your help and participation if you are interested.
-Please feel free to contact the developers either via GitHub or the mailing list [casics-team@googlegroups.com](casics-team@googlegroups.com).
+I would be happy to receive your help and participation if you are interested.
 Everyone is asked to read and respect the [code of conduct](CONDUCT.md) when participating in this project.